-Portable Document Format (PDF) files are cross-platform file format, supporting links, images, and fonts.
+Portable Document Format (PDF) files are a cross-platform file format that supports links, images, and fonts.
 The flexibility of the PDF format makes these files very useful and widely used by individuals and organizations all over the world.
-At the same time, this format is very appealing for cyber criminals, as they can create valid looking documents that will deliver malicious code, or will trick users into clicking links.
+At the same time, this format is very appealing for cyber criminals, as they can create valid looking PDF documents that will deliver malicious code or trick users into clicking links.
+A 2023 report found PDFs were the most commonly attached malicious file type for phishing emails.

 One of the challenges of incident responders is to identify and classify the malicious files that were used in the attack that compromised the endpoint.
 PDF files make the process more time consuming because PDF files can carry malicious code that is hidden and compressed inside the streams of the file, all while these files are widely used for legitimate business both internally and externally in organizations.
 On top of that, alert fatigue can be a cause of missed alerts and increase the response time of new files to analyze.

 In this article, we will describe the PDF format and how it can be abused to deliver malware.
-Then we will show how to identify and detect malicious PDF files using open-source and free tools.
+Then we will show how you can identify and detect a malicious PDF file using open-source and free tools.
+At the end we’ll look at how you can automatically collect and analyze PDFs for ongoing alert triage.

 What is the PDF File Format?